wavefrontHQ/docs/pages/doc/webhooks_alert_notification.md

 1. Select **Browse > Alert Targets**.
 1. Click the **Create Alert Target** button.
-1. From the **Type** pull-down menu, select the alert target type  and fill in the properties.
+1. From the **Type** pull-down menu, select the alert target type
+1. Fill in the properties.
 Certain properties are available only for certain alert target types.
     <table>
     <tbody>
     <thead>